Content

 They’re also easy to over-indulge in.
 Since highly processed foods don’t contain much — if any — fiber, they’re digested quickly, leaving more to be desired.
 Consequently, they’re not great for supporting weight loss goals (or overall health).

 Take inventory of your typical diet and identify areas where ultra-processed foods could be reduced.
-Where can you swap in more whole foods, like fruits, vegetables, whole grains, nuts, seeds, legumes and lean proteins?
+Then think about where you can swap in more whole foods, like fruits, vegetables, whole grains, nuts, seeds, legumes, and lean proteins.

 GLP-1s.
-Glucagon-like peptide 1 (GLP-1) receptor agonists mimic the action of the hormone GLP-1.
-They can reduce appetite, increase satiety (a full feeling) and slow digestion.
-Examples include exenatide (Byetta®, Bydureon®), liraglutide (Victoza®, Saxenda®), dulaglutide (Trulicity®) and semaglutide (Ozempic®, Wegovy®).
+Glucagon-like peptide 1 receptor agonists mimic the action of the hormone GLP-1.
+They can reduce appetite, increase satiety (a full feeling), and slow digestion.
+Examples include exenatide (Byetta®, Bydureon®), liraglutide (Victoza®, Saxenda®), dulaglutide (Trulicity®), and semaglutide (Ozempic®, Wegovy®).

 Metformin.
-While it’s made for blood sugar regulation, metformin can support weight loss by reducing appetite.
-See how Ozempic versus metformin compare in our blog.
+Though it’s made for blood sugar regulation, metformin can support weight loss by reducing appetite.
+See how Ozempic® versus metformin compare in our blog.

 Topiramate.
 Topiramate is an anticonvulsant (for epileptic seizures), but it can promote satiety and suppress appetite.

-Consult a healthcare provider if you’re interested in trying these.
-You can start by taking our free assessment to explore a custom weight loss medication kit.
+Consult a healthcare professional if you’re interested in trying these.

-Many men are asking the same questions you are about effective weight loss.
+Many men are asking the same questions you are about effective weight loss and ongoing weight management.
 Here are some answers to help.

 While targeted weight loss isn’t realistic, men tend to lose (and accumulate) weight first in their abdomen and waist.
 However, exactly how men lose weight and body composition varies from person to person.

 Weight loss is personal.
 With all the conflicting information out there, it’s easy to get into the weeds and lose track of the end goal.
-But not you!
-You have the tools, commitment and foresight for long-term success.
+But you can set yourself up for long-term success with the tools, commitment, and foresight.

 Here’s a rundown of how to lose weight for men: